buildpacks/rfcs/text/0000-buildpack-authors-tooling-subteam.md

 # Summary
 [summary]: #summary

-This RFC proposes the creation of a "Buildpacks Author" sub-team in the project governance with a charter of maintaining buildpack author tooling for creating buildpacks.
+This RFC proposes the creation of a "Buildpack Authors' Tooling" sub-team in the project governance with a charter of maintaining buildpack author tooling for creating buildpacks.

 # Definitions
 [definitions]: #definitions

 - *sub-team* - Sub-teams are responsible for narrower sets of concerns related to specific aspects of the project.
 Each sub-team will include at least one core team member to help align with the broader roadmap.
+- *Buildpack Authors' Tooling sub-team (BAT) - the proposed sub-team in this RFC.
 - *Buildpack API* - The API Cloud Native buildpacks must implement in order to participate in a build.
 - *Language bindings* - A library that provides language specific constructs to make interaction with the buildpack API easier.
 - *[`libcnb`](https://github.com/buildpacks/libcnb)* - Go language bindings for the Buildpack API.